Brokers say health premiums are rising so sharply that, in some states, increases are in the triple-digits and overall might be among the worst yet.

 Specifically, analysts said the acceleration in annual renewals is due largely to changes in the commercial market, including inclusion of the industry fee (and the gross up); 3:1 age bands; underwriting restrictions such as community rating and guaranteed issue; and new benefit designs.

 The survey findings—collected in April—are up from Morgan Stanley’s last survey of brokers in December.
 Then, brokers said rates were rising in excess of 6 percent in the small group market, and 9 percent in the individual market.

 The financial services firm has been surveying brokers who sell coverage in the individual and small-group markets since 2011.
 Overall their surveys have shown that premiums have risen by negligible amounts in early 2011 and began falling by about 1 percent each quarter through the third quarter of 2012.
 Premiums began to climb again in late 2012, jumping significantly in late 2013.

 Meanwhile, most consumers are bracing for the worst.
-A poll released last month by the Morning Consult found that 60 percent believe the law will likely increase their health care costs in the long run.
+A poll released in March by the Morning Consult found that 60 percent believe the law will likely increase their health care costs in the long run.
 Another 28 said their costs would likely remain unchanged, and 11 said they believed their costs will shrink.

 Recent eHealth analysis also concluded that health insurance on the individual market is much more expensive under PPACA.
 They said the average premium for an individual health plan selected through eHealth without a subsidy was $274 per month, as of Feb.
 24, a 39 percent increase from the average individual premium for pre-Obamacare coverage.
 The average family plan cost $663 per month, up 56 percent from a year ago, eHealth said.